Take on the full 24hr challenge, either as a Solo, Team of 2, Team of 3-5 or a Team of 6-8 or….

 Solo runners achieving 100 miles or more and Teams 200 miles or more will also receive the coveted Joust Buckle.

-New for 2023: The Kiddies race now has an inflatable rope maze in addition to the inflatable water run-through.
+Kids Joust: The Kiddies race now has an inflatable rope maze as part of the course.

 The Joust 24hr race, as the name suggests is run over a 24 hour period.
 Any lap which isn't concluded within the 24 hours won't be counted.
 The race is held at Top Barn Campsite WR6 6NH.
 The route is on private farmland as agreed with the owner and only available during the race, we therefore do not disclose a map of the course.